How to Use Teams on DigitalOcean

 If you would like all of your existing resources (such as Droplets, floating IPs, and domains) to be managed under this team account, check the box next to Convert your existing account into a team account.
 Be careful with this option, as it is not currently reversible.

 At this point, you should have a new team.
-Click on Visit Team Page to view details.
+Click the Visit Team Page button to view details.

 Team Membership and Roles

 The team settings page will display a handful of profile details for your team, along with a list of members:

 You can see a team member's current Role, whether a team member has enabled two-factor authentication in the 2 FA column, and whether they have accepted your invitation to the team under the Status column.
 By clicking the Actions dropdown, you can change a member's current role, or remove them from the team.
 To invite more members to the team, click the Invite Members button.

 Warning: It is strongly recommended that you require all members of your team to use very strong passwords and enable two-factor authentication, since a compromise of any one team member's account would effectively give an attacker access to all of your DigitalOcean resources.

 Once an individual has accepted an invite to your team, they can occupy one of three roles:

 - Owner: Has full control over the account, including billing and team settings.
 Appropriate for users who need to manage both the account's billing and team settings.

 - Billing: Has access to manage payment and billing information, read only access to resources, and no access to team settings.
 Appropriate for users who need to manage billing, but who do not manage technical resources or team membership.

 - Member: Does not have access to team's billing or team settings, but can manage everything else.
 Appropriate for users who only require the ability to manage the team's server infrastructure resources, such as Droplets.